-Section 97384(a) states the requirement of the application fee and states that HCAI will set the fees based on the type of HPD data being requested.
+Section 97384(a) states the requirement of the application fee for all applicants, except state agencies. and states that HCAI will set the fees based on the type of HPD data being requested.
 The reason for different fees is that requests for confidential data or requests for "direct transmission" of data will require more scrutiny and more resources.
 HCAI does not set the fees in this proposed regulation as such prices do not have to be included in regulations.
 HCAI will publish a separate fee schedule listing the application fees required.

-Subsection (b) notes that the fee needs to be submitted when the application is submitted and that an application will not be complete (and thus, not processed) unless such fee is paid.
+Subsection (b) notes that the fee is \$100 and needs to be submitted when thenew or supplemental application is submitted and that an application will not be complete (and thus, not processed) unless such fee is paid.
 This is to make sure that data applicants pay the fee.
 The subsection goes on to state that the fee will be applied to the cost of the data if the application is approved and that otherwise, the fee is non-refundable.
 This is to clearly notify potential data applicants on what will happen with their application fees.